top of page

 Conversely, sleep deprivation causes a 20-30% decline in our abilities – a big problem if we have pre-match tension or exam nerves that stop us from getting a good night’s sleep.
 This is where relaxation techniques like meditation and breathwork are particularly useful; not only do they calm our minds, but they help us sleep, so we can be ready for peak performance the next day.
 So if you've got a big week at work, a job interview or exams coming up, breathe, meditate and get a good nights rest, because sleep is the best way to cure waking troubles.

-*This is a short exert from my upcoming book 'The Ripple Effect: Healing Ourselves, Healing Our Planet', releasing Nov 23rd.
-2024
+*This is an exert from my book 'The Ripple Effect: Healing Ourselves, Healing Our Planet'.

 Comments